 ADSO-2120.
 DIDACTIC BUSINESS.
 Credits: 4.
 Lecture hours per week: 6.
 Prerequisite(s): ADSO-4037 (ADSO2035), ADSO-4029 (ADSO2025), ADSO-4057 and ADSO-4058 (ADSO2045) and CONT-4065 (CONT3015).
 Corequisite(s): None.
 This course will provide the student with practice in a real office environment.
-In it, the importance of ergonomics and the environment conservation in the today's working world will be taken into consideration.
+In it, the importance of ergonomics and environmental conservation in today's working world will be taken into consideration.
 It will facilitate the student to practice several secretarial skills and office procedures, such as: production of several office documents, receive and process phone calls, making decisions and time management.
-Also, promotes team work so that the student can project his/her capacity to maintain appropriate interpersonal relations.
+Also, promotes teamwork so that the student can project his/her capacity to maintain appropriate interpersonal relations.
 The course will be offered onsite, hybrid or remotely.